-- 4.1 The alternative option is not to expand the Conservation Area; however this may result in a failure to preserve or enhance the historic interest and character of the village and the conservation area as identified in the appraisal.
+The alternative option considered is that the Council does not expand the Conservation Area, however this may result in a failure to preserve or enhance the historic interest and character of the village, and the conservation area as identified in the appraisal.
 Conservation Areas are defined as "designated" heritage assets in the NPPF for the purposes of local plan making and development management.
 Designated heritage assets are afforded considerably more protection both in planning policy but also in legislation than non-designated heritage assets.